Tips for Grooming Your Dog at Home: A Beginner's Guide

 Step 2: Bathing Your Dog

-Step 3: Trimming Nails
+Step 3: Trimming Your Dog’s Nails

 - Use nail clippers or a grinder designed for dogs.